 The pattern designer is Nataliya from Moscow, Russia, and the name of her Etsy shop is Nataliyaknitting.

 Cowboys played an essential role in the settling of the west.
 Ranching was a big industry, and cowboys helped to run the ranches.
 They herded cattle, repaired fences, and buildings, and took care of the horses.

 Cowboys often worked on cattle drives.
 This was when a large herd of cattle was moved from the ranch to a market place where they could be sold.
 A lot of the original cattle drives went from Texas to the railroads in Kansas.
 Eight to twelve cowboys could move 3,000 head of cattle along the cattle drives.
 Now that is a lot of cows.

 Cowboys often wore their clothes for weeks without changing (There goes my romantic idea of a Cowboy).
 They wore denim jeans with chaps to protect their legs from the thorny branches their horses rode through.
 Their wide-rimmed Stetson hats shielded them from the sun and also served as a cup—they’d use it to scoop up water for both themselves and their horses to drink.
 They wore a bandana around their neck, which they could pull up to protect their nose and mouth from trail dust.

-This 5 Piece Crochet Cowboy Pattern is the perfect little outfit for those prop photo pictures.
+This 3 Piece Crochet Cowboy Pattern (Boots, diaper cover, and hat) is the perfect little outfit for those prop photo pictures.
 Easy to read and follow instructions for everything seen in the pictures.
 The pattern is written in US terminology.
 You have so many different color options with this outfit.
 Great design, even for beginners.
-Pattern sizes include 0-3 months and 3-6 months.
+The pattern size is 0-3 months.